sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 The ID of the asset.
 This should be unique amongst all assets with the same `Asset:extractable-type`.
-Depending on the associated `Extractable` implementation, this id may convey some information about the `gobject::Object` that should be extracted.
+Depending on the associated `Extractable` implementation, this id may convey some information about the `glib::object::Object` that should be extracted.
 Note that, as such, the ID will have an expected format, and you can not choose this value arbitrarily.
 By default, this will be set to the type name of the `Asset:extractable-type`, but you should check the documentation